Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Acknowledgments

 \section{Acknowledgments}

 We thank Jeffrey Bosboom for suggesting applying the gadget framework to railroad switches (specifically, a switch/tripwire gadget) in 2017, and Mikhail Rudoy for pointing us to the subsequent analysis of ARRIVAL \cite{Arrival}.
 We also thank Jeffrey Bosboom for providing simplified constructions for the set-up switch/set-down line and toggle switch/set-up line, and for general discussion on topics in and related to this paper.
+We thank Twan van Laarhoven for providing the construction in Figure~\ref{fig:belt 0.16 tw/tw}.
 Some of this work was done during open problem solving in the MIT class on Algorithmic Lower Bounds: Fun with Hardness Proofs (6.892) taught by Erik Demaine in Spring 2019.
 We thank the other participants of that class for related discussions and providing an inspiring atmosphere.